President - Position Vacant

 Our Operations Manager Adél brings extensive experience in service management across the disability, mental health, and health and wellbeing sectors, alongside a strong commitment to community volunteer work, recognized through the Vibe Lifter and Safeguard Awards.
 Passionate about supporting vulnerable individuals—including the elderly and tamariki—she is dedicated to providing comprehensive assistance and look forward to connecting with and supporting the community.

-Max - Office Dog
+Max - Office Pup

 Resident Office Pup and Part Time Bird Chaser Meet Max, our beloved office dog and honorary team member at Hamilton Hearing Association, known for his beach adventures, love of tennis balls, and unwavering dedication to belly rubs.
 As the loyal sidekick of our Rest Home Liaison, Dorothy, Max pops into the office regularly to charm staff and members alike with his wagging tail and warm “woof” of welcome.